-Intended outcome Success criteria Diminish the difference in writing so they ach national non-PP childs Gaps between PP/No evidenced through standards assessments close over year through quality for appropriate intervent attainment of disadvant. ren. n-PP pupils, as andardised er the course of the first teaching and ions, improved % For disadvantaged children to reach expected level of attainment and to close the gaps with their non-PP peers.
+Intended outcome Success criteria Diminish the difference further of PP pupils in writing so they achieve in line with national non-PP children.
+Gaps between PP/Non-PP pupils, as evidenced through standardised assessments close over the course of the year through quality first teaching and appropriate interventions, improved % attainment of disadvantaged pupils.
+For disadvantaged children to reach expected level of attainment and to close the gaps with their non-PP peers.
 Pupil Progress Meetings, QLA & data analysis shows the difference between attainment of PP pupils and non-PP pupils is diminished further in all year groups and subjects.
 Pupils eligible for PP make good progress in Key Stage 1 and Key Stage 2.
 Curriculum approach to reduces the COVID gap so that disadvantaged pupils are EXS/GDS or make good progress if WTS.
 Interventions successfully close the COVID gap.
 New staff are supported with moderation within year groups Reception to Y6.
-Improved oral langual vocabulary among dis Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+Improved oral language skills and vocabulary among disadvantaged pupils.
+Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Written work demonstrates a wider range of vocabulary used, appropriately.
-1 and 2 Increased home supp engagement so pupils enrichment taking pla can access Increased % of pupils eligible for PP are attending homework club and extra-curricular clubs.
+1 and 2 Increased home support and parental engagement so pupils can access enrichment taking place at school through Increased % of pupils eligible for PP are attending homework club and extra-curricular clubs.
 Wider range of clubs on offer that encourage PP pupils to attend.
 Pupils have increased life opportunities / cultural capital.

-Pupils identified as needing additional pastoral support in order to be 'ready for learning'.
+1 FLO team support and a wide range of opportunities.
+1 Pupils identified as needing additional pastoral support in order to be 'ready for learning'.
 Social emotional needs of PP pupils are met resulting in a more positive attitude to learning and higher attainment through pastoral programmes, Early Help or Social Care support.
 Looked After Children will have their pastoral needs identified through the PEP process and will have access to the appropriate resources.
 All PP parents attend Parental Consultation Meetings, virtual meetings or have calls.
 Increased attendance of PP parents at parental workshops, year group and whole school events such as 'Come and Read' enabling greater support of their children.
 Parents are more actively involved in their children's learning and work with the school to prepare pupils for secondary school.
 Enriching trips/experiences enhance children's understanding and engagement in society.
 Pupils eligible for PP experience a range of life, awe and wonder experiences through the enrichment and pastoral curriculum.
 Family learning sessions take place to help parents support pupils at home.
 Pupils eligible for PP are supported to self-regulate and seek support if needed.
 The gap between PP and all pupils will diminish due to enhanced learning behaviours.
 IPSL and FLO Team identify and support needed for PP pupils.
 Children are supported through nurture activities, ELSA support and use of nurture room.
 PP pupils access our FLOs, counsellor, Reading Dog, Helping Hands other programmes to receive support with their emotional wellbeing.
 Families are signposted to food banks and hygiene banks if needed.
 Leavers events / items are supported through PP funding.
 Wellbeing sessions within assemblies, curriculum and timetable.
-4 • Increase attendance rates for punils curriculum and timetable.
-Improved % attainment across all subjects, especially writing.
-Overall PP attendance continues to improve in line with others.
-Increase attendance rates for pupils eligible for PP and vulnerable pupils.
+Improved % attainment across all sub- 4 Improved % attainment across an sub- jects, especially writing.
+Overall PP attendance continues to Increase attendance rates for pupils eligible for PP and vulnerable pupils.
 PP pupils have reduced persistent absence.

-Gap between % of late sessions for pupils
+• Gap between % of late sessions for pupils

 eligible for PP and those not eligible for

 PP narrows.